Powell River – Driftwood Shelter (7104 Barnet Street)

 In line with the Province of British Columbia’s Toxic Drug Crisis response, the qathet Overdose Prevention Site will be co-located on the 7104 Barnet Street property for the duration of the temporary shelter.

 Funded by Vancouver Coastal Health and operated by Lift, the qathet Overdose Prevention Site provides urgent, life-saving overdose prevention and response services.
 There will be a standalone trailer and outdoor inhalation support.
-These will be available to shelter guests and community members from 9am to 8pm, 7 days a week.
+These will be available to shelter guests and community members 7 days a week.
 Services will include a Peer Recovery Navigator that can support participants to connect with stabilization and recovery services that align with their health and wellness goals.

 Safety and security